sparkybg/UniSolder-5.2/README.md

 - Connect a resistor with well known resistance (0.1%) of around 10ohm between SENSEA and Vout1-
 - Go to "CALIBRATION" submenu
 - Adjust the calibration trimmer until you get value of "R" as close as possible to the resistance of the resistor, multiplied by 100 (1000 for 10ohm resistor).
+- Optionally, press and hold center button for 3+ seconds an release it - the "currect" parameter should now show "1 128" instead of "0 128" it was showing so far
+- Connect the same resistor to SENSEB and Vout1-.
+The Value of "R" should be da same or very close to value shown 2 steps above.
+If there is a significant difference, there is a problem either with current sources or 0.1% resistors they must be made with.

 ## My connection layout and the calibration connection in real world:
 <img width=500 align="center" src="/img/UniSolder52_Cal_Con-2.jpg"/><br/>